 - patience, understanding and empathy with pupils and parents

 - a sense of humour.

-Employers are mainly local authority (LA) departments.
-Many special educational needs (SEN) teachers work in mainstream schools, either in the classrooms or within specialist units, depending on the inclusion policy of the school.
+You are most likely to be employed by a local education authority (LEA).
+Many SEN teachers work in mainstream schools, either in the classrooms or within specialist units, depending on the inclusion policy of the school.

 The specialist units provide support for pupils with autism or physical and sensory impairments.

-SEN teachers can find employment in special schools throughout the UK, helping students with learning needs arising from physical difficulties, learning difficulties or behavioural problems.
+As a SEN teacher, you can also find employment in special schools throughout the UK, helping students with learning needs arising from physical difficulties, learning difficulties or behavioural problems.

 There are also opportunities to work in:

 - further education colleges with special education units

 - learning suport teams - these work from a base and travel to a cluster of schools

 - pupil referral units (PRUs)